TextExpander/TextExpanderTouchSDK/README.md

 TextExpander 3.0 will ship with a custom keyboard, which can expand TextExpander abbreviations when typed.

-Custom keyboards do not support rich text, and their UI is more limited than the x-callback-url for fill-ins.
+Custom keyboards do not support rich text, and their UI is limited such that they cannot support fill-ins.

 If your app implements the SDK, you'll want to disable TextExpander custom keyboard expansion for the best user experience.